In the Market for Cheap Audiobooks? Here Are 11 Options to Consider

-- Books for purchase are pricy, though there is a tab for “Daily Steals” with sections for downloads under $15, $10 and even $5 that changes daily and randomly.
+- Books for purchase are pricey, though there is a tab for “Daily Deals” with sections for downloads under $10, $5 and even 99 cents.

 - No subscription needed, so you only pay for what you buy.

-- You can purchase other books, but at regular price.
+- You can purchase from a wide selection of books at regular price.

-- There is a “my wishlist” section where you can list out the books you want to listen to and get alerts when and if they go on sale.
+- There is a “my wishlist” section where you can list out the books you want to listen to and get alerts if they go on sale.

-- The deals are completely random and not catered to your taste, so you may or may not see books on sale that you actually want to read.
+- The featured deals are random and aren’t catered to your taste, so you may or may not see books on sale that you actually want to read.

 6. Apple Books

-Apple Books is basically a store for iPhone and Mac users to purchase audiobooks.
+Apple Books is a store for Apple users to purchase audiobooks.
 It’s not a subscription site, just a pay-for-what-you-want store.